avrilcoghlan/LittleBookofRBioinformatics/src/chapter11.rst

 This tells us that five elements of vector *y* have values of 20.

-In this practical you will be using functions from several different libraries.
-It's important to remember that sometimes functions in different libraries have the same name.
-For example, there is a function called degree() in both the "igraph" and "graph" libraries.
-Therefore, you need to specify which degree() function you want to use, by putting the library name, followed by ":", before the name of the function.
-For example, to use the degree() function from the "graph" library, you can type graph::degree(), while to use the degree() function from the "igraph" library, you can type igraph::degree().
+In this practical you will be using functions from several different packages.
+It's important to remember that sometimes functions in different packages have the same name.
+For example, there is a function called degree() in both the "igraph" and "graph" packages.
+Therefore, you need to specify which degree() function you want to use, by putting the package name, followed by ":", before the name of the function.
+For example, to use the degree() function from the "graph" package, you can type graph::degree(), while to use the degree() function from the "igraph" package, you can type igraph::degree().

 Graphs for protein-protein interaction data in R
 ------------------------------------------------

 Protein-protein interaction data can be described in terms of graphs.
-In this practical, we will explore a curated data set of protein-protein interactions, by using R libraries for analysing and visualising graphs.
+In this practical, we will explore a curated data set of protein-protein interactions, by using R packages for analysing and visualising graphs.

-We will use three main R libraries that have been written for handling biological graphs: the "graph" library, the "RBGL" library, and the "Rgraphviz" library.
-The Rgraphviz library is part of the Bioconductor set of R libraries, so needs to be installed as part of that set of libraries (see the Bioconductor webpage at `www.bioconductor.org/docs/install/ <http://www.bioconductor.org/docs/install/>`_ for details).
+We will use three main R packages that have been written for handling biological graphs: the "graph" package, the "RBGL" package, and the "Rgraphviz" package.
+The Rgraphviz package is part of the Bioconductor set of R packages, so needs to be installed as part of that set of package (see the Bioconductor webpage at `www.bioconductor.org/docs/install/ <http://www.bioconductor.org/docs/install/>`_ for details).

 We will first analyse a curated data set of protein-protein interactions in the yeast *Saccharomyces cerevisiae* extracted from published papers.
-This data set comes from with an R library called "yeastExpData", which calls the data set "litG".
+This data set comes from with an R package called "yeastExpData", which calls the data set "litG".
 This data was first described in a paper by Ge *et al* (2001) in *Nature Genetics* (`http://www.nature.com/ng/journal/v29/n4/full/ng776.html <http://www.nature.com/ng/journal/v29/n4/full/ng776.html>`_).

-To read the litG data set into R, we first need to load the yeastExpData library, and then we can use the R data() function to read in the litG data set:
+To read the litG data set into R, we first need to load the yeastExpData package, and then we can use the R data() function to read in the litG data set:

 ::

-    > library("yeastExpData") # Load the yeastExpData library
+    > library("yeastExpData") # Load the yeastExpData package
     > data("litG")            # Read the litG data set

 When you read in the litG data set using the data() function, it is